-Our mission is ‘SEO for everyone’.
-We keep that in mind, in everything we do.
-But what do we mean by it?
+Here at Yoast, our mission is ‘SEO for everyone’ and we keep that in mind in everything we do.
+But what does that mean?
 And why is it our mission?
-In this post, I’d like to explain Yoast’s mission.
-A little bit of history To understand why we pursue this mission, we’ll have to go back in …Read: "Yoast’s mission: SEO for everyone"
+This post explains all.
+A little bit of history To understand why we pursue this mission, we have to go back in time.
+Let’s start …Read: "Yoast’s mission: SEO for everyone"